Lillian1228/Data-Science-Nuggets/GraphML/class_notes/Graph Neural Network.md

 - Why Augment Graphs?

     Our assumption so far has been raw input graph = computational graph.
-However, therea re reasons for breaking this assumption:
+However, there're reasons for breaking this assumption:
     - Features: the input graph lacks features
     - Graph structure:
       - too sparse -> inefficient message passing